 After taking the lead through a Robbie Keane penalty just after the interval, Spurs were undone by Benni McCarthy’s equaliser and a 90th-minute winner from Rovers’ giant centre-back, Christopher Samba.

 With Ramos watching from the directors’ box, Spurs put in a performance that deserved at least the point that would have allowed them to climb out of the relegation zone.
+In the end, however, Samba denied them even that.

 With the Spaniard not due in the dug-out until Blackpool are the visitors for a League Cup tie on Wednesday night, development coach Clive Allen took temporary charge of the Tottenham team.